nikkimoteva/unDecided/README.md

   - Create Job Tracking page (Not part of this requirement, but is related so I added this here)
   - Create Account information and settings page

-● Finally, draw 2-3 rough sketch prototypes of some key tasks of your app.
-Sketch these physically on paper and then scan and add to your repo.
+**Finally, draw 2-3 rough sketch prototypes of some key tasks of your app.
+Sketch these physically on paper and then scan and add to your repo.**

 See Image 1 and Image 2.